DiegoBarMor/volgrids/README.md

 * check what happens if performing "fix-cmap" operation when cmap input and output are the same file
 * implement the fixing operation directy on "packing", to ensure that packed frames have the same resolution (add flag to override this behavior)
 * mode to compare grids
+* mode to perform operations on grids: abs, sum, diff, mask...

 <!-- ----------------------------------------------------------------------- -->